 Top problems with 80% AFUE furnaces as part of HVAC system

 Upgrading to a 90% AFUE furnace or High-Efficiency Heat Pump solves many problems, including the ones listed below.

 80% AFUE furnaces require combustion air which can cost more to install.

 The high-efficiency versions allow you to bring this air directly to the unit from the outside.
 Special considerations are needed whenever you have open combustion appliances such as standard gas furnaces and standard gas water heaters.
 You have to have combustion air either from the surrounding area if the space is large enough.
 If not, you must bring it in from the outside.

 When combustion of natural gas occurs to create heat, the byproducts can be harmful

 80% AFUE furnaces are “open combustion,” meaning that their design can allow for some of these harmful gases, such as CO- Carbon Monoxide, to enter your home, which can cause illness or death.

 80% AFUE furnaces must have their own space

 If you chose to install the standard option, your savings would build a space for the furnace and water heater.
 High efficient furnaces and water heaters can vent directly to the exterior with a seal combustion system.
 This means that they do not need a special room or sealed closet with combustion air.
 They can get their combustion air directly from the exterior of the house.
 The cost to retrofit this in an existing house is not worth it.
 We recommend the upgrade to a high efficient furnace or heat pump.
-The difference in construction costs will be less than the difference to upgrade from standard efficiency equipment.
+The difference in construction costs will be less than the difference in upgrading from standard efficiency equipment.